Point of Sale

 Beyond the technical aspects of each system, it’s also important to address the regional availability of each system.

-Though Square is available in many different countries, Square for Restaurants is only available in the U.S. Even if you’re already located in the U.S., it’s important to take this into consideration in case you have plans to expand beyond the U.S. in the future.
+Though Square is available in many different countries, Square for Restaurants is only available in the U.S., Canada, Ireland, and Spain.

 In contrast, TouchBistro’s POS system is available in the U.S., Canada, Mexico, the U.K., and beyond.
 TouchBistro is also configured to meet the unique needs of restaurants in each country so you can access region-specific features and integrations.
 For instance, customers in the U.K. can use TouchBistro Payments powered by Barclaycard, one of Britain’s leading payment providers.